odanoburu/FreeLing-User-Manual/installation-windows.md

    python sample.py < mytext.txt
 ```

-- If you get "ImportError" about not found DLLs, you need to set the PATH
-  so all the required libraries (freeling and all its dependencies) are found
-  (you need to do this only once per session, or you can set it once
-  and forever in your system-wide configuration):
+- If you get "ImportError" about not found DLLs, you need to set %PATH% so all the required libraries (freeling and all its dependencies) are found.
+(You need to do this only once per session, or you can set it once and forever in your system-wide configuration):
   ```
   set PATH=%PATH%;%FLINSTALL%\freeling\bin;%FLINSTALL%\dependencies\boost\lib;%FLINSTALL%\dependencies\zlib\bin;%FLINSTALL%\dependencies\icu\bin64;
   ```

-- If you get "FREELINGDIR not defined", you need to set the location where
-  FreeLing was installed:
+- If you get "FREELINGDIR not defined", you need to set the location where FreeLing was installed:
   ```
   set FREELINGDIR=%FLINSTALL%\freeling
   ```
-  (this is because the example program "sample.py" checks that variable, it is
-   not a general requirement of the API or FreeLing)
+  (this is because the example program "sample.py" checks that variable, it is not a general requirement of the API or FreeLing)

 ## JAVA

-If you built the Python you'll find in `%FLINSTALL%\freeling\share\freeling\APIs\java`
+If you built the Java API you'll find in `%FLINSTALL%\freeling\share\freeling\APIs\java`
 the following files:

 | File | Content |